Area control center: Center operations

-Air traffic controllers working within a center communicate via radio with pilots of instrument flight rules aircraft passing through the center's airspace.
+Air traffic controllers working within a center communicate via radio with pilots of instrument flight rules (IFR) aircraft passing through the center's airspace.
 A center's communication frequencies (typically in the very high frequency aviation bands, using amplitude modulation (AM) 118 MHz to 137 MHz, for overland control) are published in aeronautical charts and manuals, and are also announced to a pilot by the previous controller during a hand-off.
 Most VHF radio assignments also have a UHF (225 to 380 MHz) paired frequency used for military flights.

 In addition to radios to communicate with aircraft, center controllers have access to communication links with other centers and TRACONs.
 In the United States, centers are electronically linked through the National Airspace System, which allows nationwide coordination of traffic flow to manage congestion.
 Centers in the United States also have electronic access to nationwide radar data.

 Controllers use radar to monitor the progress of flights and instruct aircraft to perform course adjustments as needed to maintain separation from other aircraft.
 Aircraft with center contact can be readily distinguished by their transponders.
 Pilots may request altitude adjustments or course changes for reasons including avoidance of turbulence or adverse weather conditions.

 Controllers can assign routing relative to location fixes derived from latitude and longitude, or from radionavigation beacons such as VORs.

 Typically, centers have advance notice of a plane's arrival and intentions from its pre-filed flight plan.

 Oceanic air traffic control

 Some centers have ICAO-designated responsibility for airspace located over an ocean such as ZNY and ZOA, the majority of which is international airspace.
 Because substantial volumes of oceanic airspace lie beyond the range of ground-based radars, oceanic airspace controllers have to estimate the position of an airplane from pilot reports and computer models (procedural control), rather than observing the position directly (radar control, also known as positive control).
-Pilots flying over an ocean can determine their own positions accurately using the Global Positioning System and can supply periodic updates to a center.
+Pilots flying over an ocean can determine their own positions accurately using the Global Positioning System or other means, and can supply periodic updates to a center.

 A center's control service for an oceanic flight information region may be operationally distinct from its service for one over land, employing different communications frequencies, controllers, and a different ICAO code.